boto/boto3/README.rst

 |Build Status| |Coverage| |Docs|

-Boto is the AWS SDK for Python, which allows Python developers to write software that makes use of Amazon services like S3 and EC2.
+Boto is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.
 You can find the latest, most up to date, documentation at `Read the Docs`_, including a list of services that are supported.

-**WARNING**: This repo is **unstable**.
-Use it at **YOUR OWN RISK**!
+**WARNING**: Boto 3 is in *developer preview* and **should not** be used in production yet!
+Please try it out and give feedback by opening issues or pull requests on this repository.
+Thanks!

 .. _boto: https://docs.pythonboto.org/
 .. _`Read the Docs`: https://boto3.readthedocs.org/en/latest/